Rosewood1985/ai-sports-edge/memory-bank/decisionLog.md

   3. Implement an automated feedback loop
 - **Reasoning**: An automated feedback loop provides continuous improvement of predictions without requiring manual intervention.
 - **Implications**: This approach improves prediction accuracy over time but requires implementing and maintaining a feedback collection and processing system.
+### March 23, 2025 - Homepage UI/UX Enhancements

+#### Decision: Create Enhanced Homepage Sections
+- **Decision**: Create enhanced versions of all homepage sections with modern design elements and animations.
+- **Context**: The current homepage lacks visual appeal and modern design elements, which could impact user engagement and conversion rates.
+- **Alternatives Considered**:
+  1. Make minor tweaks to the existing homepage
+  2. Create a completely new homepage design
+  3. Create enhanced versions of each section while maintaining the overall structure
+- **Reasoning**: Creating enhanced versions of each section allows for incremental improvements while maintaining the familiar structure, providing a better user experience without a complete redesign.
+- **Implications**: This approach improves the visual appeal and user experience of the homepage while minimizing the risk of disrupting existing user flows.

+#### Decision: Implement Modern Visual Elements
+- **Decision**: Add modern visual elements such as gradients, shadows, animations, and floating elements to the homepage.
+- **Context**: The current homepage has a flat design that lacks visual interest and modern aesthetics.
+- **Alternatives Considered**:
+  1. Maintain a minimalist design with few visual elements
+  2. Use a template-based approach with pre-designed components
+  3. Create custom visual elements tailored to the brand
+- **Reasoning**: Custom visual elements tailored to the brand provide the most unique and engaging user experience, helping the app stand out from competitors.
+- **Implications**: This approach requires more design and implementation effort but results in a more distinctive and memorable user interface.

+#### Decision: Improve Typography and Visual Hierarchy
+- **Decision**: Enhance typography and visual hierarchy across all homepage sections.
+- **Context**: The current homepage lacks clear visual hierarchy and consistent typography, making it harder for users to scan and understand the content.
+- **Alternatives Considered**:
+  1. Use default system fonts and basic styling
+  2. Use a third-party typography system
+  3. Create a custom typography system with clear hierarchy
+- **Reasoning**: A custom typography system with clear hierarchy improves readability, guides users through the content, and enhances the overall aesthetic of the homepage.
+- **Implications**: This approach improves user experience and content comprehension but requires careful implementation to ensure consistency across all sections.

+### March 23, 2025 - Deployment Preparation

+#### Decision: Remove All Simulated Data and Mock APIs
+- **Decision**: Remove all simulated data and mock APIs from the application to prepare for production deployment.
+- **Context**: The application was using mock data and simulated API calls during development, which need to be replaced with real data sources for production.
+- **Alternatives Considered**:
+  1. Keep mock data with feature flags to toggle between real and mock data
+  2. Remove mock data entirely and replace with real API calls
+  3. Keep mock data as fallbacks when real APIs fail
+- **Reasoning**: Removing mock data entirely provides the cleanest approach for production, ensuring that users always see real data and preventing any accidental exposure of simulated information.
+- **Implications**: This approach requires ensuring that all real API integrations are properly implemented and tested, with appropriate error handling for cases where real data is unavailable.

+#### Decision: Add TODO Comments for Sample Data Functions
+- **Decision**: Add TODO comments to sample data functions indicating they should be removed in production, rather than removing them immediately.
+- **Context**: Some sample data functions are still used in development and testing, but should not be included in the production build.
+- **Alternatives Considered**:
+  1. Remove all sample data functions immediately
+  2. Keep sample data functions without any indication they should be removed
+  3. Add TODO comments to mark them for removal in production
+- **Reasoning**: Adding TODO comments allows the functions to remain available for development and testing while clearly marking them for removal before the production build.
+- **Implications**: This approach requires a disciplined pre-production review to ensure all marked functions are removed, but provides flexibility during the final development phase.

 ### March 23, 2025 - Multilingual Onboarding Experience Implementation

 #### Decision: Create Dedicated URL Structure for Language Versions